openownership/bods-dev-handbook/style_guide.md

 - do not use constructions like “person(s)”, “the supplier (or suppliers)”, or 'one or more persons'.
 The plural is fine, “persons”
 - avoid using and/or, where needed you can use “or both” (e.g. ownership, control, or both
 - use 'and' not '&' or '+'
-- abbreviations such as “e.g.”, “i.e.”, and “etc.” need full stops, but prefixes and acronyms (for example, “Dr Jane Goodall”; “OO”) do not
+- abbreviations such as “e.g.”, “i.e.”, and “etc.” need full stops, but prefixes and acronyms (for example, “Dr Jane Goodall”; “BODS”) do not

 ### Acronyms
 Don't assume everyone is aware of common acronyms.
+The first time an acronym is used in a property description (schema) or on a page (docs) the full term should be used, followed the by the acronym in parentheses (e.g. "whether the person described by this statement has the status of politically exposed person (PEP).")

-When using acronyms make all letters in the acronym uppercase (PEP not Pep)
+Make all letters in acronyms uppercase (PEP not Pep).

 These acronyms are commonly used in the documentation:
 - 'BODS' for 'Beneficial Ownership Data Standard'
 - 'PEP' is used for 'Politically Exposed Persons'
-- 'OO' for Open Ownership
-- 'ODS' for Open Data Services (not 'ODSC')

-### Names and titles
-'Names' refer to JSON keys, codelists and codelist entries used in the schema.

-Names:
-- are formatted using camelCase (e.g 'interestedParty', 'entityType', 'identifiers')
-- do not contain spaces or punctuation
-- are not translated into languages other than English

-'Titles' are the way that a name is referred to in the documentation. (e.g 'Use the Statement Fragment Pointer to describe...')

-Titles:
-- have all words capitalised
-- have spaces between words
-- are translated into languages other than English

 ### Normative Statements
 Normative statements MUST: